nerd-in-a-mooc/graylog/geoip/howto-geoip.md

 # World Map

-**Want a cool world map on your dashboards that shows where does the villaines come from ?
+**Want a cool world map on your dashboards that shows where does the villains come from ?
 Say no more !**

 You must create an account on [dev.maxmind.com](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en) to be able to download the GeoLite2-City.mmdb.
 Once you subscribed, you'll receive a mail that will help you go through the process.
 Go to the download page and the Geo2Lite City GZIP Binary on your computer.